-In December 2019, the Company entered into a sales agreement with an agent to sell, from time to time, shares of its common stock having an aggregate sales price of up to \$50.0 million through an "at the market offering" (ATM Offering) as defined in Rule 415 under the Securities Act of 1933, as amended.
+In December 2019, the Company entered into a sales agreement with an agent to sell, from time to time, shares of its common stock in amounts of up to \$50.0 million through an "at the market offering" (ATM Offering) as defined in Rule 415 under the Securities Act of 1933, as amended.
+This agreement was amended in June 2020 to increase the maximum amount of the offering to \$175.0 million.
 The shares that may be sold under the sales agreement would be issued and sold pursuant to the Company's shelf registration statement on Form S-3 that was filed with the SEC on December 23, 2019.
-During the three months ended March 31, 2020, the Company did not sell any shares of common stock related to the ATM Offering.
+During the three months ended June 30, 2020, the Company sold 4,060,482 shares of common stock at a weighted average price per share of \$24.44, resulting in net proceeds of approximately \$96.5 million, pursuant to the ATM Offering.
+Subsequent to June 30, 2020, the Company sold an additional 726,380 shares of common stock at a weighted average price per share of \$30.02, resulting in net proceeds of approximately \$21.3 million pursuant to the ATM Offering.